sjetalpuria/sjetalpuria/README.md

 - 👋 Hi, I’m @sjetalpuria
 - 👀 I’m interested in UX/UI & Front-end coding
 - 💼 I'm currently open to work
-- 🌱 I’m looking to collaborate on team
+- 🌱 I’m looking to collaborate on a team
 - 📫 How to reach me shivani.jetalpuria@gmail.com

 <!---